 In the Karlsruhe Research Accelerator (KARA), electron beams of up to 200 mA are stored with an energy of 2.5 GeV, while injection is performed at 500 MeV.
 At the injection energy, the beam life time and the injection efficiency depend largely on Touschek scattering.
 As a counter-measure, the beam size can be enlarged transversally by an excitiing modulation, e.g. applied via a strip-line....

-High-brightness, megahertz-rate electron sources are a curial component of future light sources, including the Linac Coherent Light Source II High Energy project, the continuous wave (cw) operation mode of the European X-ray Free-Electron Laser, or the superconducting rf (SRF) photoinjector at SEALAB at Helmholtz-Zentrum Berlin.
-The Helmholtz-Zentrum Dresden-Rossendorf has employed an SRF gun...
+High-brightness, megahertz-rate electron sources are a crucial component of future light sources, including the Linac Coherent Light Source II High Energy project, or the high-duty-cycle upgrade of the European X-ray Free-Electron Laser.
+The Helmholtz-Zentrum Dresden-Rossendorf has employed a superconducting radio-frequency (SRF) gun as one of its CW electron sources for user operation at ELBE...

 We present an upgraded beam monitoring system designed for use in high-radiation environments where conventional imaging solutions rapidly degrade.
 In the presented device the radiation-sensitive P47 phosphor screen of the previous system* is replaced with a radiation-hard Chromox ceramic scintillator and relocates the CMOS camera outside the irradiation zone by transmitting the optical signal...